pactflow/example-consumer-cypress/README.md

 [![Pact Status](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer-cypress/latest/prod/badge.svg)](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer-cypress/latest/prod) (prod/prod pact)

-This repository shows how Pact, Pactflow and Cypress could work together to provide increased confidence and reliability for web applications that rely on backend API communication.
+This repository shows how Pact, PactFlow and Cypress could work together to provide increased confidence and reliability for web applications that rely on backend API communication.

-The end-to-end project is based off the Pactflow CI/CD workshop at https://docs.pactflow.io/docs/workshops/ci-cd/.
+The end-to-end project is based off the PactFlow CI/CD workshop at https://docs.pactflow.io/docs/workshops/ci-cd/.

-It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
 The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pactflow.io/pacts/provider/pactflow-example-provider/consumer/pactflow-example-consumer-cypress/latest).

 _NOTE: this repository took inspiration from the great work over at https://github.com/YOU54F/cypress-pact._